codelibs/elasticsearch-cluster-runner/README.md

 Elasticsearch Cluster Runner
 ============================

-This project runs Elasticsearch cluster on one JVM instance for your development easily.
+This project runs Elasticsearch cluster on one JVM instance for your development/testing easily.

 ## Run on JUnit